mohammadbutt/42_get_next_line/README.md

 + Returns 0 if the program is finished reading the file.
 This will occur when the last line is read more than once.
 + Returns -1 if the program was unable to read the file.

-/* Delete Below
-RETURN VALUES:
-+ If a file is not read successfully or file name is invalid, then the program returns a valus of -1.
-+ If a file is read successfully then 1 is returned.
-+ If the program is done reading a file and the last line is read again then the program will return 0.
-+ Open will not assign a file descriptor of 0 (Standard input), 1(Standard output), and 2(Standard error).

-Flag has the following access modes: O_RDONLY, O_WRONLY, O_RDWR.

-O_RDONLY stands for read only.
-O_WRONLY stands for write only.
-O_RDWR stands for read/write.

-*/ Delete above

 # Installation - Setting up environemnt
 To compile, open `libft` folder and then type the following commands: include libft library as shown below:
 ```